GAM-team/GAM/wiki/Cloud-Identity-Devices.md

 By default, Gam makes additional API calls to display the device users for the devices;
 use `nodeviceuser` to suppress making the additional calls.

+By default, when device users are displayed, they are all displayed on one row;
+use `oneuserperrow` to have each of a device's users displayed on a separate row with all of the other device fields.

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.